isomerpages/moe-chijkellock/pages/School Canteen test.md

 •	Successful applicant is required to apply for a food stall license from Singapore Food Agency (SFA).<br>

-Shortlisted applicants will be notified for an interview and will be required to provide food sampling for the School Canteen Selection Committee at the applicant's own expense.</p>
+Shortlisted applicants will be notified for an interview and will be required to provide food sampling for the School Canteen Selection Committee at the applicant's own expense.
+<p></p>